arabog/ALX-Study-1/Readme.md

 This function is wrapped into a `main()` function.
 The `main()` function is the entry point of any C program.

-A function is a routine that takes one or more arguments, and returns a single value.
+**A function is a routine that takes one or more arguments, and returns a single value.**

 In the case of main(), the function gets no arguments, and returns an integer.
-We identify that using the void keyword for the argument, and the int keyword for the return value.
+We identify that using the `void` keyword for the argument, and the `int` keyword for the return value.

-The function has a body, which is wrapped in curly braces.
+The function has a body, which is wrapped in curly braces, {}.
 Inside the body we have all the code that the function needs to perform its operations.

 The printf() function is written differently, as you can see.
 It has no return value defined, and we pass a string, wrapped in double quotes.
 We didn't specify the type of the argument.

 That's because this is a function invocation.
 Somewhere, inside the stdio library, printf is defined as
 `int printf(const char *format, ...)`;

 You don't need to understand what this means now, but in short, this is the definition.
-And when we call printf("Hello, World!");, that's where the function is run.
+And when we call printf("Hello, World!"), that's where the function is run.

 The main() function we defined above:
 ```